Chukotkan languages: Varieties

-Traditionally, Chukotkan was considered two languages, Chukchi and Koryak, due to a sharp ethnic division between the Chukchi and Koryak people.
+Traditionally, Chukotkan was considered to be two languages, Chukchi and Koryak, due to a sharp ethnic division between the Chukchi and Koryak people.
 However, the Kerek and Alyutor dialects, spoken by ethnic Chukchi and Koryak, are as different from those varieties as they are from each other.
 Thus Chukotkan is currently generally classified as four languages, but it could as easily be considered one language with significant dialectal variation.